Many schools have created their own videos or songs about children’s rights and global citizenship in the context of their rights respecting work.

 Goals of Education

-Two artists worked with a group of pupils at Aycliffe Community Primary School, Kent, to create a stop motion animation film based around the Article 29, Goals of Education.
+Two artists worked with a group of pupils at Aycliffe Community Primary School, Kent, to create a stop-motion animation based around the Article 29, Goals of Education.

 A Day for Change